IcecreamArtist/CLRS_Algorithms/algo1.md

 $$f(x) = f(x-1) + f(x-2)$$

-However, since this solution will divide a function into two function with only slightly small size, it will take $O(2^n)$ time to solve, which is really slow. (space complexity is also $O(2^n), since we invoke that much functions$)
+However, since this solution will divide a function into two function with only slightly small size, it will take $O(2^n)$ time to solve, which is really slow. (space complexity is also $O(2^n)$, since we invoke that much functions)

 ## Other solutions